Archibald Stevenson (American football): University of Michigan

-Regarding Stevenson's last year with the Chicago AA in 1895, Caspar Whitney of Harper's Weekly alleged that the manager of the University of Michigan football team offered Stevenson $600 to play that season for the Wolverines, but that members of the CAA raised an equal amount to retain him.
+Regarding Stevenson's last year with the Chicago AA in 1895, Caspar Whitney—writing in Harper's Weekly about violations of amateurism in Western football—alleged that the manager of the University of Michigan football team offered Stevenson $600 to play that season for the Wolverines.
+According to Whitney, Stevenson admitted accepting a matching counteroffer to stay with the CAA.

 Stevenson ended up attending the University of Michigan after the season was over, but only as a law student, not a football player.
-According to the Detroit Free Press, he was ineligible to play at the university because he had previously received money for coaching; this explanation did not mention any past compensation for playing.
+The Detroit Free Press stated that he was ineligible to play at the university for having previously received money for coaching; this explanation did not mention any past compensation for playing.

 After earning his law degree in June 1897, Stevenson returned to the university that fall to coach the line of the football team.
 In an alumni vs. varsity exhibition game that year, he played right guard for the alumni as they defeated the varsity 15–0.